 When Stachybotrys chartarum is actively growing, a wet slime covers and holds the spores together, preventing them from easily becoming airborne.
 Therefore, inhalational exposure only occur when the mold has dried up and disturbed thus releasing the spores into the air.
 As such, finding Stachybotrys chartarum in a building does not necessarily mean that the building occupants had been exposed to this mold.

 Can exposure to Stachybotrys chartarum affect pregnancy?

 A link between inhalational exposure to molds such as Stachybotrys and Aspergillus and pregnancy loss has not been proven.
 It is very unlikely for the unborn baby to be directly exposed to inhaled spores.

 However, numerous unreliable reports exist supporting a link between mold toxins (mycotoxins) and pregnancy loss in humans.
-However, animal studies using mice indicate that mold toxins can disrupt fetal development.
-For example, oral ingestion of contaminated feed or partially purified toxin of Stachybotrys chartarum was shown to cause a decrease in the number of pregnant mice; an increased frequency in dead, resorbed or stunted fetuses; and decreased average litter size.
+This is probably because, animal studies using mice indicate that mold toxins can disrupt fetal development.
+For example, oral ingestion of contaminated feed or partially purified toxins of Stachybotrys chartarum was shown to cause a decrease in the number of pregnant mice; an increased frequency in dead, resorbed or stunted fetuses; and decreased average litter size.

 Testing for Stachybotrys chartarum